Contractors have free reign on when they decide to take holidays, so there’s no doubt they’ll be planning for their next trip away.

 As Parasol have always accounted for holiday pay each pay period, there are no adjustments required to our systems.
 This means that we are already prepared and fully compliant with this requirement.

 You will need to take action to ensure your holiday pay calculation is updated only if you employ your workers directly.
-If you would like to find out more, please contact your account manager.
+If you would like to find out more, please get in touch.